-New Brighton Beach, Wirral
+New Brighton Beach, Wallasey

-New Brighton Beach is one of the best jet ski locations in the North.
+New Brighton Beach is one of the best jet ski locations in the north.
 There’s plenty to explore on the water here, including the Liverpool Waterfront and the Wirral Peninsula.

 Top tip: while there are useful free facilities at the beach, you have to pay to use the jet ski launch pad during the summer.
 So, make sure you bring your wallet if you’re planning on visiting.